library(tidyverse)

 - 14.84% of data in

-have any NA’s and we can use this for find the most traveled routes.
+start_station_nameis missing and good thing is that none of thestart_lngandstart_lathave any NA’s and we can use this for find the most traveled routes.

 data_na_one_year <- data_one_year_raw %>%